Voilett-Roze/asus/Encrypted-USB-Drive-HOWTO.md

 #   - Create a loop device if one for this image is not present.
 #   - Create `/dev/mapper/foo-crypted` upon successful passphrase entry
       if the mapper entry is not present.
+#   - `insmod` the crypto kernel modules if they are not loaded already.
 #   - Mount the encrypted volume to `/tmp/mnt/foo`.
 # - Be sure to set `IMAGE_DIR` were your image(s) are kept on the USB disk.